vid-szabi/Image-segmentation/README.md

 # Image Segmentation Using Maximum Flow / Minimum Cut

 ## Overview
-This project implements an image segmentation algorithm using the Maximum Flow / Minimum Cut algorithm.
+This C++ project implements an image segmentation algorithm using the Maximum Flow / Minimum Cut algorithm.
 The algorithm distinguishes the foreground and background in a given 10x10 black-and-white image.

 ## Example Results